 Posted on 22 Oct 2024

 When diving into the world of workers compensation claims, you’ll often hear the term ‘Whole Person Impairment’ (WPI).
-If you’ve been hurt or gotten sick because of your job, your WPI percentage is essential for figuring out what types of compensation you’re entitled to and how much you could receive.
+If you’ve been hurt or gotten sick because of your job, your WPI percentage is essential for figuring out what types of compensation you’re entitled to and figuring out your compensation.

 What is Whole Person Impairment?